mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 #### Laptop

 Many staff members will use their company issued laptop until it breaks.
-That said, if your productivity is suffering, you can request a new laptop at any time.
+That said, if your productivity is suffering, you can request a new laptop at any time [here](https://docs.google.com/forms/d/e/1FAIpQLSe7DV-dt1K4G2UtVszjK78iRZD5i_ubhRk3xkUKnEemcyyELw/viewform).
 The average timeframe for equipment replacement is approximately three years.
-Old laptops should be returned to the company.
+Old laptops fall under the [Hardware Buy Back Policy](https://handbook.mattermost.com/operations/it/hardware-buy-back-policy).
 Replacement laptops should follow the registration process similar to new hires by completing our [Asset Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfesCJ-XMvXjBxeAYJxvzzbvZHnSv2rH9I48IioJrURNhd7Eg/viewform).

 #### Other